webplatform/docs/apis/webaudio/AudioContext/currentTime/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|This is a time in seconds which starts at zero when the context is created and increases in real-time.
 All scheduled times are relative to it.
-This is not a "transport" time which can be started, paused, and re-positioned.
+This is not a ''transport'' time which can be started, paused, and re-positioned.
 It is always moving forward.
 A GarageBand-like timeline transport system can be very easily built on top of this (in JavaScript).
 This time corresponds to an ever-increasing hardware timestamp.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/AudioContext
 |Read_only=Yes